Caleb9/yapp/README.md

 ```

 The `yapp::new()` function returns an instance of `PasswordReader`
 trait.
-Alternatively, instantiate with `Yapp::default()` to use a
+Alternatively, instantiate with `yapp::Yapp::default()` to use
-concrete struct type.
+the concrete struct type.

 See [examples](examples/) for more.